AI policy development for a voluntary regulatory landscape.

 How do you handle Te Tiriti obligations in commercial organisations?

 Treaty of Waitangi obligations are most direct for Crown agencies, where the Public Service AI Framework explicitly requires Te Tiriti considerations in AI deployment.
-But commercial entities working with Māori communities or processing Māori data also benefit from Te Tiriti-aligned policies.
+Commercial entities working with Māori communities or processing Māori data also benefit from Te Tiriti-aligned policies.
 We tailor the scope based on your organisation's relationship with Māori stakeholders and the nature of your AI use cases.
-For some, this means a comprehensive Māori data governance framework across every policy.
-For others, it means targeted provisions in data governance and acceptable use policies.

 Our team is small.
 Do we really need eight separate policies?

 Not necessarily.
 For smaller organisations with fewer AI systems, we consolidate the suite into fewer, broader documents that cover the same compliance ground.
 A mid-sized NZ organisation might start with three core policies (acceptable use, data governance, and incident response) and expand as maturity grows.
-We right-size the suite to your scale, sector, and compliance obligations.

 How do the policies address offshore AI platforms like ChatGPT and Microsoft Copilot?

 Most AI tools used by NZ organisations process data in overseas jurisdictions, creating compliance obligations under the Privacy Act 2020 that generic policies do not address.
 Our policies cover cross-border data transfers under Principle 12, contractual protections for data processed offshore, practical controls for staff using cloud-based tools where data may leave NZ, and due diligence procedures for evaluating vendor hosting and sub-processors.
-For organisations using ChatGPT, Microsoft Copilot, Claude, and similar platforms, these policies close a critical gap.

 In New Zealand's voluntary landscape, proactive policy development demonstrates governance maturity and positions your organisation ahead of whatever requirements emerge from the National AI Strategy, the Privacy Commissioner's evolving guidance, and FMA and RBNZ scrutiny.